Joe Mitchell (politician)

-Joe Mitchell (born April 23, 1997) is an American politician from the state of Iowa.
-He was elected to the Iowa House of Representatives in 2018.
-Sworn in at the age of 21, he was the youngest member to ever be elected to the Iowa House.
-Mitchell was previously a student at Drake University.
+Joseph Paul Mitchell (born April 23, 1997) is an American business owner and politician from the state of Iowa.
+He served in the Iowa House of Representatives from 2019 to 2023.
+Sworn in at the age of 21, Mitchell was the youngest person to ever be elected to the Iowa House.
+He is the Republican nominee in the 2026 election in Iowa's 2nd congressional district.

+Early life

+Mitchell's parents are John and Jean Mitchell, owners of a small manufacturing business in Wayland.
+He graduated from Waco High School in 2015, then graduated from Drake University in 2019 with a degree in business administration.